littleblackfish/i529/computing/README.md

   3. Cancelling jobs
     * `qdel jobid`

-To make efficient use of computers you need to dig deeper.
+To make efficient use of the queues however you need to dig deeper.
 Each cluster has a number of queues with different characteristics, you can find such details in the KB pages for each cluster.

 **RUNNING INTERACTIVE JOBS** to be added.